Jorge Cañardo Alastuey

 David is also a professional dancer, and taught urban dance in Barcelona at an academy for 5 years.
-He enjoy drawing, outdoors activities, sports and, of course, dancing.
+He enjoys drawing, outdoors activities, sports and, of course, dancing.

 Martí Garriga Font

 Martí was born in Barcelona in 1989.
 In July 2013, he graduated in Civil Engineering from the Universitat Politècnica de Catalunya (UPC).
-During his studies in UPC, he took part in the exchange program with the Imperial College London where he studied the last year in Civil Engineering with a focus in structural and geotechnical engineering.
-His research project topic was the adaptation of the direct strength method to stainless steel cold-formed sections led by Dr. Leroy Gardner.
+During his studies at UPC, he took part in the exchange program with the Imperial College London, where he studied the last year in Civil Engineering with a focus in structural and geotechnical engineering.
+His research project topic was the adaptation of the direct strength method to stainless steel cold-formed sections, led by Dr. Leroy Gardner.

 Between January and July of 2014, Martí worked in Odgers Berndtson Management Consultants.
-During this time he participated in an interdepartmental efficiency project for a multinational top-tier e-commerce company.
-Meanwhile he was awarded the Balsells Fellowship to undertake a Master degree in Structural Engineering at UC Boulder starting on the fall of 2014.
+During this time, he participated in an interdepartmental efficiency project for a multinational, top-tier, e-commerce company.
+Meanwhile he was awarded the Balsells Fellowship to undertake a Maste'sr degree in Structural Engineering at CU Boulder, starting in the fall of 2014.